miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 because they're going to be interacting with the Python either through AI-assisted editors like Cursor, Windsurf, VSCode and Zed.
-Or they're going to be interacting through Jupyter Notebooks running in the web browser, or with an app like Pipulate running on such a platform, generally also through the web browser.
+Or they're going to be interacting through Jupyter Notebooks running in the web browser, or with an app like Pipulate running on such a platform — generally also through the web browser.
 The only thing the user needs to know how to do is to `cd` into a particular directory via `Terminal` that was set up as a `nix` subsystem and type the command `nix develop`.
-The **nix flake** system takes over from there.
+The ***nix flake*** system (the thing that defines the Linux subsystem) takes over from there.

-That's a little like a `.bat`, `.sh` or otherwise batch start-up script but oh so much more.
-I won't get into it, but let's just say the developer has quite a bit of power setting things up for you in that Linux subsystem of Nix's.
+The `nix develop` command is a little like a `.bat`, `.sh` or otherwise batch or bash *start-up script* — but oh so much more!!!
+Some call it *infrastructure as code* or IaC.
+Others call it a *declarative system-build.* I won't get into it, but let's just say the developer has quite a bit of power setting things up for you in that Linux subsystem of Nix's.
 A lot of magical incantation stuff can be crammed in there, and so long as the user can `cd` to that location and `nix develop`, powerful spells can be cast by rather plebeian users — no offense to you plebes reading this.

 ### Recapturing the Glory Days of LAMP